barryclark/jekyll-now/_posts/2017-12-12-Multilayer-Perceptron-on-MNIST.md

     [Tensorflow doc on save/restore](https://www.tensorflow.org/programmers_guide/saved_model)

-#### Task done:

-1. Coded up a MLP in tensorflow to play with MNIST dataset
-2. Successfully trained a four layer MLP.
-3. Tweaked the hyperparameters a little bit, observe and document the performance.

 #### Questions raised
 1. How do hyperparameters affect the performance of a MLP?
 2. How do the hyperparameters affect the performance of other NN architectures?